beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 #### Check repository

 ##### git status
-It displays the state of the Working directory and Staging area, therefore, users can see which changes have been staged, which have not and which files are not being tracked by Git.
+Displays the state of the Working directory and Staging area, therefore, users can see which changes have been staged, which have not and which files are not being tracked by Git.

 ``` sh